Dynamic Optimization with Convergence Guarantees: Introduction

 Convergence results for Runge-Kutta methods for unconstrained optimal control problems are available in \cite{Hager2000}, subject to the following assumptions: (i) the optimal states and their first and second derivatives are globally bounded, (ii) the optimal control is continuously differentiable, (iii) functions defining the problem are twice differentiable, and (iv) a local coercivity property of the linear-quadratic approximation in the local minimizer.

 Indirect methods have also been widely studied for computing the solution of ~\refOCP~\cite{rao_asurvey,Betts2nd}.
 In these, the calculation of variations is used to determine the optimality conditions for the optimal arcs.
 Indirect methods have been less successful in practice than direct methods.
-Firstly, for complicated problems it is difficult to determine optimality conditions in a correct way.
-Secondly, for singular-arc problems, the first-order optimality conditions are insufficient for determining the optimal solution.
-Thirdly, the optimality conditions can be ill-posed, for example when the co-state solution is non-unique.
-This always happens when path-constraints are collinear.
-Finally, the resulting optimality system, called a Hamiltonian boundary-value problem (HBVP), is difficult to solve numerically.
-Methods for treating these have issues with robustness and may easily fail when no accurate initial guess for the solution of the HBVP is given \cite{BrysonWildly}.
-For these reasons, we do not consider a detailed review of indirect methods.
+Firstly, the resulting optimality system, namely a Hamiltonian boundary-value problem (HBVP), is difficult to solve numerically.
+There are robustness issues when no accurate initial guess for the solution of the HBVP is given \cite{BrysonWildly}.
+Secondly, for complicated problems it is difficult or impossible to determine the optimality conditions to begin with, hence there are problems which cannot be solved by indirect methods \cite{Boehme2017}.
+Even when possible, state-constrained problems require estimates of the optimal switching structure.
+Workarounds for state constraints, such as by saturation functions, have been proposed in~\cite{WANG20174070}.
+Thirdly, for singular-arc problems, optimality conditions of higher order need to be used in order to determine a solution \cite[Sec.~1.4]{LAMNABHILAGARRIGUE1987173}.
+Finally, the optimality conditions can be ill-posed, for example when the co-state solution is non-unique.
+This always happens when path constraints are linearly dependent, because a dual solution is then non-unique.}